Pushwoosh/pushwoosh-unity/Documentation/Pushwoosh.md

 ---
 ### RemoveAllDeviceData

-Removes all data about the device from Pushwoosh.
+Completely removes all data about the device from Pushwoosh.

 ```csharp
     public virtual void RemoveAllDeviceData();